justynroberts/gcloud-node-executor/README.md

 ### Info

-The plugin will utilise a service account token, and run the following steps:-
+The plugin will utilise a per project service account token, and run the following steps:-

 - Gcloud auth Activate-service account
 - Generate SSH keys